Senators sharply divided over business tax incentives, which cost Nebraska over $200M last year

 Receive a summary of the day’s popular and trending stories from Omaha.com.

-State Tax Commissioner Tony Fulton said that the state’s economic forecasts probably can’t fully answer the “but-for question” — whether jobs would not have been created “but for” the tax breaks.
-But, he added, the $112,000 per job estimate done by some senators provided an “incomplete” answer to the question about a program’s true worth.
+State Tax Commissioner Tony Fulton said the state’s economic forecasts probably can’t fully answer the “but-for question” — whether jobs would not have been created “but for” the tax breaks.
+But, he added, the $112,000-per-job estimate done by some senators provided an “incomplete” answer to the question about a program’s true worth.

+And Seward Sen. Mark Kolterman, the main sponsor of the ImagiNE Act, along with Stinner, said people don’t realize that creating manufacturing jobs, because of the costs of equipment, can be expensive.

 Meet the Nebraska state senators